|

 Overview

-advantage of these tips to properly deal with them in SQL Server for your next
+developer.
+Take advantage of these tips to properly deal with them in SQL Server for your

-system is planned, the issue of null data values is always present.
-Let's examine the
+how well a system is planned, the issue of null data values is always present.
+Let's

-three aspects of dealing with these values in SQL Server: counting, using null table
+examine the three aspects of dealing with these values in SQL Server: counting, using

 Handle null values with COUNT(*)

-the COUNT function.
-When using the COUNT function against a column containing
+exception is the COUNT function.
+When using the COUNT function against a column

-null values, the null values will be eliminated from the calculation.
-However, if the
+containing null values, the null values will be eliminated from the calculation.
+However,

 values being present.

-null values, use the ISNULL function.
-The ISNULL function can replace the null value
+including the null values, use the ISNULL function.
+The ISNULL function can replace the

 asterisk, the COUNT function will calculate all rows.
 The following sample code